ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 **Why Test driven approach**

 * it’s an accurate definition of your application (no side effects)
-* it describes the specific http request and response.
+* it describes the specific HTTP request and response
-* it’s straight forward with no repetition
+* it’s straight forward without repetition
 * it’s easier to write (no annotations like Swagger)

-### Choose your tool of choice.
+### Pick your tool of choice.

 #### Asciidoctor
-Asciidoctor is a markup language that processes plain text and produces HTML, styles and layed out to suit your needs.
+Asciidoctor is a markup language that processes plain text and produces HTML, completely styled to suit your needs.
-If you are interested in writing in Asciidoctor be sure to checkout the [manual](http://asciidoctor.org/docs/user-manual/#introduction-to-asciidoctor).
+If you are interested in writing in Asciidoctor be sure to check out the [manual](http://asciidoctor.org/docs/user-manual/#introduction-to-asciidoctor).

 #### Markdown (New in 1.1)
-With the newest version of REST docs, they decided to give the developers more choice in markup languages to write the document.
+With the newest version of REST Docs, the developer now has more options in terms of markup languages.
-The Markdown support is not that capable as Asciidoctor, but Markdown can work very well when combined with existing documentation toolchains such as [Slate](https://github.com/tripit/slate).
+The Markdown support is not as feature-rich as Asciidoctor, but Markdown can work very well when combined with existing documentation toolchains such as [Slate](https://github.com/tripit/slate).
 Here is a good [sample](https://github.com/spring-projects/spring-restdocs/tree/master/samples/rest-notes-slate) working with slate.

 #### Andy's pick
 Asciidoctor!
-Since Asciidoctor has support for more functionality than Markdown, it gives Asciidoctor the advantage to be the preferred tool.
+Since Asciidoctor boasts more features than Markdown, it gives Asciidoctor the edge.

 ### Test Tools
-When we want to use Spring Rest Docs, we'll have to use one of the test tools Spring has to offer.
+When we want to use Spring REST Docs, we'll have to use one of the test tools.
 Here are the different tools of choice.
 To use these tools we'll have to initialise which document, `Mockmvc` and `ObjectWriter` we'll be using.
 For security there is support for adding filters.